orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 Avinash is an avid reader.
 I was surprised by the way he used to read his books.
 He used to lie down on his side on bed and his mother used to flip pages for him.
 Reducing his dependency on his Mother to flip pages for him might be the first step forward.
-We knew that Adobe Acrobat reader had the auto-scroll option that would help in reading the book.
+I knew that Adobe Acrobat reader had the auto-scroll option that would help in reading the book.

 In his personal laptop with books loaded as PDF documents in the auto-scroll